Skip to Content

 There is no one "correct" way for a person to transition gender.
 There are many medical, social and surgical interventions people may choose to use.
 Some may chose to use a slower, staged approach, while others may proceed faster.
 The decision is at the discretion of the person transitioning.

 If you are transitioning gender, or considering it, we want to be able to support you the best we can.
-Here are some key aspects to consider to help you manage your work and/or study commitments.
+To help you manage your work and/or study commitments, consider the following key aspects.

 Communication with your manager and/or student support adviser is important.
 The information you provide will be treated as confidential.
 You decide what information is shared, and with whom.